How To Get DJs To Play Your Song Requests

 Indications: Usually someone very opinionated about their music taste (obviously).
 They may even be wearing a t-shirt or tank top of an indie rock or rap artist (probably a tank top).

 Breakdown: This is the friend in your group of friends that is never happy.
 When they drink, they wear this difficult to satisfy character trait like a badge.
 Not only is the song most likely inappropriate for the format, they were very rude and won’t be happy even if the song is played because of their own underlying issues.
 They should seek professional help at their earliest opportunity.

 "I am the [insert relationship to client] so you should play this song."

 Indications: Usually seen at private parties, like weddings.
 These individuals are often heavily intoxicated.

-Breakdown: This is a tricky one that is very context sensitive.
+Breakdown: This is a tricky one that is context sensitive.
 Why?
 Because as a service provider, you aim to please your client.
 So in some cases if the paying client or promoter requests an immediate song or format change live then it should be seriously considered and the adjustment made as soon as appropriate.
 This is why it is tremendously important to advance the music format with the client - the DJ should not have to guess what types of music their client expects to hear.
 With this type of song request, the requestor is not the actual client.
-They are trying to extort the DJ by way of their relationship to the client.
+She is trying to extort the DJ by way of her relationship with the client.
 Not cool, please grow up.

 In conclusion, always be nice and don't request "Despacito" unless you can afford it.